 The Robinhood app will certainly live up to its namesake if its users can keep that up!
 Which could be helpful in a Robinhood IPO.

 Despite all of these issues, Robinhood can be a great broker for a new investor.
-One who just wants to buy a few shares of stock at time to hold for long term and grow an account over time.
+There is a low barrier to get started investing for anyone and that is why they have been so successful.
+It”s perfect for one who just wants to buy a few shares of stock at time to hold for long term and grow an account over time.
 But what about the Robinhood IPO?

 There was a lot of speculation that we’d see the Robinhood IPO this year, in 2020.
 However, with the year being the strangest ever, there’s yet to be any news as of late July.